-RICK REILLY, one of America’s finest sportswriters, is a member of the National Sportswriters and Sportscasters Hall of Fame.
+RICK REILLY, 61, is a screenwriter, book author, keynote speaker and member of the National Sportswriters and Sportscasters Hall of Fame.
 He was presented into it by legendary quarterback John Elway.
-He’s been voted National Sportswriter of the Year 11 times.
+He was voted National Sportswriter of the Year 11 times over a career that began in 1979.

 USA Today called Reilly “the closest thing sportswriting ever had to a rock star.”
 The Sherman Report called Reilly “easily the most read sportswriter of his generation.”
 The New York Daily News described him “as one of the funniest humans on the planet.”
 Publishers Weekly called him, “an indescribable amalgam of Dave Barry, Jim Murray, and Lewis Grizzard, with the timing of Jay Leno and the wit of Johnny Carson.”